Cluster characters II: A multiplication formula: Notations and main result

-where $\coi M$ denotes the coindex of $M$ and $\langle \; , \; \rangle_a$ the antisymmetric bilinear form on $\ko$ (for more complete definitions, see sections 1 and 2.1 of~\cite{Pcc}).
-For any two objects $L$ and $M$ in $\cat$, and any morphism $\eps$ in $\clm$, we denote any object $Y$ appearing in a triangle of the form
+where the sum runs over all classes $e\in\ko$.
+For any two objects $L$ and $M$ in $\cat$, and any morphism $\eps$ in $\clm$, we denote the isomorphism class of objects $Y$ appearing in a triangle of the form